briannicholls/overwatch/README.md

 *integer* Amount of time after using ability in which the hero may not perform any other actions

 __`cast_animation_time`__
-*integer* Amount of time after using the ability until it takes effect (since ability is deployed, it can not be stun canceled at this point)
+*integer* Amount of time after using the ability until it takes effect (since ability is deployed, it can not be stun canceled at this point).
+Synonomous to a "fuse" like D.Va's Self-Destruct

 __`cooldown_timer_delay`__
 *integer* Amount of time after triggering the ability until the cooldown timer begins